keaganjp/IncrementalLayerLearning/README.md

 - vgg16
 - resnet18

+To change the number of epochs, edit the EPOCH variable in conf/global_settings.py

 Optional parameters:
 - `-gpu True` : to use GPU (default set to false)
 - `-b` : specify the batch-size (delault is 128)